 So, the fast speeds is a significantly positive attribute of this VPN.
 It is unfortunate that AVG doesn’t unblock Netflix consistently because the good speed performance would have made it a very good VPN for Netflix streaming.

 Based in the Czech Republic, AVG takes advantage of the lenient law enforcement in the country when it comes to the issue of torrenting.
 There are no known cases of arrests or fines against people downloading torrents in the Czech Republic.

-Thus, AVG is based in a favorably located region to protect torrent users.
+Thus, AVG is based in a favourably located region to protect torrent users.

 Cons of AVG As Relates Torrenting